eapearson/kbase-service-orcidlink/docs/operation/configuration.md

 Configuration of the service is through environment variables.
 All configuration loading and validation is located in the module `orcidlink.lib.config`.

-The `Config2` class loads all expected environment variables and raises errors if any or missing or invalid.
+The `ServiceConfig` class loads all expected environment variables and raises errors if any or missing or invalid.
 This class itself is loaded by the `main` service entry point module, simply to force any errors to occur as the service is starting, not during operation.

 All service code accesses configuration via the `orcidlink.runtime.config` function.
 This function will create the configuration object the first time it is run, and will use the previously created object after this.